'Blatantly False': India Denies Attack Claim on Sri Lankan Fishermen by Indian Navy

 India is firmly committed to addressing all fishermen-related issues between India and Sri Lanka in a humanitarian manner through established bilateral mechanisms and understandings, it added.
 After the media reports, Secretary to the Fisheries Ministry Indu Rathnayake told the local media here that a discussion will be held with India after the report is investigated.

-Indian fishermen have also alleged in the past that the Sri Lanka Navy attacked them while poaching on Sri Lanka borders.
+Indian fishermen have also alleged in the past that the Sri Lanka Navy attacked them.
 In October last year, a leader of the fishermen claimed that groups of Indian fishermen were attacked by the Sri Lankan Navy personnel using bottles and stones while fishing near Dhanushkodi, resulting in injuries to some and damage to their gear.

 Fishermen from both countries are arrested frequently for inadvertently trespassing into each other's waters.
 The fishermen issue has become a major irritant in the bilateral ties.
 In January, External Affairs Minister S Jaishankar visited Sri Lanka and met with Fisheries Minister Douglas Devananda.
 He raised the fishermen issue and reviewed bilateral cooperation in fisheries.

-"We look forward to the early return of our fishermen from Sri Lanka," Jaishankar had said.
-Later, a three-member committee was appointed by the Sri Lankan government which will make recommendations on measures to stop poaching by Indian fishermen inside the country's waters after four people were killed when an Indian trawler capsized after colliding with a Sri Lankan Navy vessel.
+Later, a three-member committee was appointed by the Sri Lankan government which will make recommendations on measures to stop alleged poaching by Indian fishermen inside the country's waters after four people were killed when an Indian trawler capsized after colliding with a Sri Lankan Navy vessel.

 .